leo-bogert/checkpoint/README.md

 checkpoint
 ==========

-A tool aimed to generate a listing of checksums and filedates of LARGE amounts of files.
-It is able to resume computation after having been aborted.
+An incremental, recursive checksum script which also adds filedates to the listing.
+Designed for LARGE amounts of input files.
+It is resumable, which means it can continue computation where it was aborted without recomputing the existing checksums.
 Its output is suitable as input for diff.